 Saadiyat Island (which means “an island of happiness” in Arabic) is a natural island and a tourism-cultural project for nature and Emirati heritage and culture that is located in Abu Dhabi.

-Read more about Norman Foster’s architecture in the article Norman Foster – an Architect Building the Future.
+You can read more about Norman Foster’s architecture in our article Norman Foster – an Architect Building the Future.
 Projects in the United Arab Emirates.